KVNR (short for Koninklijke Vereniging van Nederlands Reders) represents its member shipowners based in the Netherlands.

 The corona pandemic perfectly illustrated the added value of our membership: Throughout 2020, ICS played a proactive and essential coordinating role, not only informing us members, but putting crew change on the political agenda globally to move both IMO and its member countries to recognise the issue and aid maritime workers and the whole industry.

-Karin Orsel, CEO MF Shipping Group & Co-President KVNR – ICS Board Member
+Karin Orsel, CEO MF Shipping Group & Board member KVNR – ICS Board Member